ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/README.md

     - This program will not email those I consider VIPs (members of my department, and a few other members from other departments).
 This program will reassign those pages to me (or whoever the Confluence Coordinators are).
     - If a public page hasn't been recently updated by an active Confluence author, then this program will reassign those pages to me too (or whoever the Confluence Coordinators are).
 1. Emails these individualized messages from a departmental Google account to those Confluence authors.

+This is the third iteration of this project.

 ## Built with